How Much of a Problem Are Drugs in Schools Today

-Unfortunately schools are no longer the academic sanctuary that parents have depended upon for hundreds of years.
+Unfortunately, schools are no longer the academic sanctuary that parents have depended upon for hundreds of years.
 Instead, they are becoming a place of business–and the product is deadly.
-A recent study shows that approximately seventeen percent of American teens drink, smoke and drug during the day.
+A recent study shows that approximately seventeen percent of American teens drink, smoke and use drugs during the day.

 Not only that but dangerous synthetic drugs have also risen in popularity.
 These drugs are particularly controversial because up until recently, they were legal.
 Teens could buy them at convenience stores across the country; they were labeled “Not for human consumption”.
 This resulted in the idea that they are a safer alternative to traditional drugs, which is far from the case.
 Synthetic drugs like bath salts, K2 (also known as Spice) and Smiles can have mind-altering effects, causing teens to act very strangely–often becoming violent or even suicidal.